otsol/c-posix-signals/README.md

 Press ^D to send EOF when using '-' as the first argument.
 It closes the standard input (stdin).

+Logging in "as1_log" file

+Filenames "as1_log" and "as1_temp" are reserved for the program.

 ## Source code
 - sovohj.c / sovohj binary:
   - first main function, parses and passes input arguments